-Key management personnel consist of Paul G. Anderson (President and CEO, and a Director of the Company), Michael McInnis (Executive Chairman and a Director of the Company), Jeannine Webb (CFO and Corporate Secretary), and Thomas McKeever and Kerry Spong (independent, non-executive Directors of the Company).
+Key management personnel consist of Paul G. Anderson (President and CEO and a Director of the Company), Michael McInnis (Executive Chairman and a Director of the Company), Jeannine Webb (CFO and Corporate Secretary), and Thomas McKeever and Kerry Spong (independent, non-executive Directors of the Company).

-The remuneration of key management personnel during the periods ended June 30, 2024 and 2023 is summarized as follows:
+The remuneration of key management personnel during the years ended December 31, 2024 and 2023 is summarized as follows: